If you’re just delving into the fun and exciting world of finance and accounting, then you may be pretty new to the CMA certification.

 Whether you opt for hard copy or e-book is up to you.

 When I was preparing for the CMA exam, I found it really useful to have a textbook that was easy to understand.
 Not all textbooks are designed the same.
-Some require you to have an accounting background, and since many CMA candidates do not, this can be overwhelming and confusing.
+Some are laced with complicated accounting jargon and require you to have an extensive accounting background, and since many CMA candidates do not, this can be overwhelming and confusing.

 In order to pass the exam you will need to know all the formulas used by accountants and financial positions.